OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 3. To test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
 Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

+## Setup

 > NOTE: The free ngrok plan will generate a new URL every time you run it, which requires you to update your Azure AD registration, the Teams app manifest, and the project configuration.
 A paid account with a permanent ngrok URL is recommended.

-## Setup
+### 1. Setup for Bot

-- Register Azure AD applications
+    - Register Azure AD application
-    -   Register your bot using bot channel registration in Azure AD portal, following the instructions [here](Wiki/azure-bot-channels-registration.md).
+    - Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
-    - For authentication flow please check [Add authentication to bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2)
+    - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

+    > NOTE: When you create your Azure AD application registration, you will create an App ID and App password - make sure you keep these for later.

+### 2. Setup NGROK
+- Run ngrok - point to port `3978`

+    ```bash
+    ngrok http -host-header=localhost 3978
+    ```

+### 3. Setup for code
 - Clone the repository

     ```bash